LauYeeYu/Museum/content/posts/amber-margarita/index.md

 +++
 title = 'Amber Margarita'
 date = 2025-11-01T20:00:00-04:00
+lastmod = 2025-11-03T19:00:00-05:00
 draft = false
 tags = ['photos', 'light', 'colours'] cover = 'cover.webp'
 description = 'A clean visual journey through the mixed tones of light, place, and memory.'
 +++

-> I enjoyed a margarita with my friend last month.
-The margarita, made with
+> I enjoyed a margarita with a friend of mine last month.
+The margarita, made
-> tequila and orange liqueur, made a deep impression on me with its
+> with tequila and orange liqueur, made a deep impression on me with its
 > great flavour, a clean but mixed taste of sweet, sour, and alcoholic---that's
 > why I named this post **Amber Margarita**.
 The photographs in this post
 > also share a similar feeling---mixed tones of light, place, and memory,